-The PIAA requires all student athletes to submit completed documents that are included in this booklet prior to the first day of legal practice.
-Athletes must register online at the athletic department website, fcasdathletics. org, through FamilyID (www.familyid.com), to sign up for Fox Chapel Area sports programs and to complete the required documents.
+The PIAA requires all student-athletes to submit completed documents that are included in this booklet prior to the first day of legal practice.
+Athletes must register online at the athletic department website, fcasdathletics.org, through the district's online athletic registration platform to sign up for Fox Chapel Area sports programs and to complete the required documents.

-Please note that all student athletes MUST turn in Sections 6 and 7 of the PIAA Comprehensive Initial Preparticipation Physical Evaluation (CIPPE) to the athletic office prior to participation in his/her sports offering.
+Please note that all student-athletes MUST turn in Sections 6 and 7 of the PIAA Comprehensive Initial Preparticipation Physical Evaluation (CIPPE) to the athletic office prior to participation in his/her sports offering.
 This section may be obtained from either the high school athletic office or by visiting www. fcasdathletics.org and "click" on Section 6 Health History and Section 7 Physical Form.

-The Pennsylvania Interscholastic Athletic Association (PIAA) and Fox Chapel Area School District requires all student athletes complete and submit all sections of the CIPPE through FamilyID (www.familyid.com) prior to the first day of legal practice.
+The Pennsylvania Interscholastic Athletic Association (PIAA) and Fox Chapel Area School District requires all student-athletes complete and submit all sections of the CIPPE through the district's online athletic registration platform prior to the first day of legal practice.

 Please be aware your son or daughter will not be permitted to try out or practice until he/she has registered online and completed and submitted all sections of the CIPPE.
 Any athlete and family who does not have Internet access should call 412-967-2421 to make arrangements to complete the online registration process at the athletic office located at the high school.
-For help in completing the online registration, contact the Fox Chapel Area athletic office at 412-967-2421 or contact FamilyID for assistance.
+For help in completing the online registration, contact the Fox Chapel Area athletic office at 412-967-2421.